BerenLuthien/HyperColumns_ImageColorization/README.md

 * Different layer contains different information.
 Refer to http://cs231n.github.io/understanding-cnn/

+At last, I also tried harvesting feature maps & HyperColumns right after conv (i.e., before ReLu).
+It gives basically same result as harvesting after ReLu (i.e., right before pooling).

+### 5.3 Experimental Conclusions:
+* Need info from all the five layers.
+* Do not need all feature maps.
+Sampling is fine as long sampling all layers.
+* Should harvest feature map before pooling, but does not matter before ReLu or after ReLu.

 ## 6. Other models I tried
 I come up with two other models based on the concept of HyperColumns.
 The two models try to introduce more capacity or non-linearity, but they do not give better performance.
 Anyway, here are what I've tried: